 When the symptoms of a severe psychiatric illness are impacting a person’s life, acute services are often warranted so as to alleviate the psychological distress and turmoil that is preventing that individual from living a satisfying existence.
 Our short-term treatment program will work closely with you to identify and stabilize acute behavioral health issues and help you transition back to work, family, and community living.
 Care will be provided in a safe and therapeutic environment.

-Visitation on this unit is on Wednesday and Saturday from 5:30pm – 6.30pm.
+Visitation on this unit is on Tuesdays.
 Please note that visitors under the age of 18 are not permitted.
-Only 2 visitors are allowed on the unit at the same time.
-They are welcome to “switch out” so that each of them can spend time with you.
 Visitors are required to leave all of their personal items including cell phones and purses/bags in their car when visiting.
 No food or outside items are permitted during visiting hours.
+All visitors must follow the conditions of visitation posted at the hospital entrance.

 Phone times are 8:00 – 10:00 am every morning, and 8:00 pm – 10:00 pm every evening.
 A sign-up sheet for times will be provided each morning.